danielchg/danielchg.github.io/content/posts/dnsmasq-for-dualstack/index.md

 ```

-## Configuration
+# Configuration

 The whole config file described in this section is available as a GitHub gist in [here](https://gist.github.com/danielchg/fe59f31496d7f1d210123c4d80324565)

 The main config file of *dnsmasq* in Fedora is in the path `/etc/dnsmasq.conf`.
-By default this file contain an entry that permit to add dnsmasq config files in the path `/etc/dnsmasq.d`, so we are going to create a file in that path with the name `dualstack.conf` and the content from the gist linked above.
+By default this file contain an entry that permit to add dnsmasq config files in the path `/etc/dnsmasq.d/`, so we are going to create a file in that path with the name `dualstack.conf` and the content from the gist linked above.
+Depending of your environment you should update the values such the domain name, interface, ips, etc.

 Now I'm going to explain each section of the config file.

 ### Common config per interface

+In the first part of the config I would like to highlight the `interface` and `listen-address` fields.
+These fields allow to configure different DHCP ranges per interface, if we have a server as a central router with multiple interfaces that connect to different subnets, with this configuration we can run different configurations per subnet.
+In this example it is configured only one interface.

 ```
 domain=my.domain.local